confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 #### Failure detection based on actual request failures
 In this proposal, we have argued for a separate health checking mechanism (i.e separate control plane), while we could have used the pull query requests between servers themselves to gauge whether another server is up or down.
 But, any scheme like that would require a fallback mechanism that periodically probes other servers anyway to keep the availability information upto date.
-While we recognize that such an approach could provide much quicker failure detection (and potentially higher number of samples to base failure detection on), it also requires significant tuning to handle transient application pauses or other corner cases.
+While we recognize that such an approach could provide much quicker failure detection (and potentially higher number of samples to base failure detection on) and less communication overhead, it also requires significant tuning to handle transient application pauses or other corner cases.

 We intend to use the simple heartbeat mechanism proposed here as a baseline implementation, that can be extended to more advanced schemes like these down the line.

 ## Test plan

-_What tests do you plan to write?
-What are the failure scenarios that we do / do not cover?
-It goes without saying that most classes should have unit tests.
-This section is more focussed on the integration and system tests that you need to write to test the changes you are making._
+We will do unit tests and integration tests with failure scenarios where we cover the cases:
+1. Request is forwarded to a stanby.
+2. Request is forward to the most caught-up standby.
+3. Request fails if lags is more than acceptable lag configuration.

 ## Documentation Updates

-_What changes need to be made to the documentation?
-For example_

-* Do we need to change the KSQL quickstart(s) and/or the KSQL demo to showcase the new functionality?
-What are specific changes that should be made?
-* Do we need to update the syntax reference?
-* Do we need to add/update/remove examples?
-* Do we need to update the FAQs?
-* Do we need to add documentation so that users know how to configure KSQL to use the new feature?
-* Etc.

-_This section should try to be as close as possible to the eventual documentation updates that need to me made, since that will force us into thinking how the feature is actually going to be used, and how users can be on-boarded onto the new feature.
-The upside is that the documentation will be ready to go before any work even begins, so only the fun part is left._
+Need to add documentation about the configuration parameters regarding the failure detection policy, acceptable lag, new endpoints.

 # Compatibility Implications

-_Will the proposed changes break existing queries or work flows?_

-_Are we deprecating existing APIs with these changes?
-If so, when do we plan to remove the underlying code?_

-_If we are removing old functionality, what is the migration plan?_
+N/A

 ## Performance Implications